Editorial Integrity

 What a Cost Segregation Study Actually Does

 A cost segregation study examines a property and allocates costs among assets with different recovery periods.
 The IRS Cost Segregation Audit Techniques Guide describes cost segregation as an analysis used to separate or allocate lump-sum property costs to individual assets or asset groups.
-The same guide explains that classification between Section 1245 property and Section 1250 property is fact-specific and does not rely on a single bright-line test.

 How Bonus Depreciation Fits In